otatma/harvest-noob/README.txt

+1702 5 JULY
+note to self: github has about a five minute lag.

+For a regular hexagon with sides of length n, what is the distance between the center of the hexagon and the midpoint of one side?

+I should be able to find this distance by constructing a triangle: hypotenuse is length n short leg is length .5n solve for long leg.

+pythagorean theorem: a^2+b^2=c^2
+a is known, c is known, solving for b will help me understand how to precisely place lasers in a dense hex rather than a flat orthogonal grid.
+Are building footprints round?
+Further testing needed.

 5 JULY
 This is an ahk script or maybe series of ahk scripts for the purpose of partially playing Harvest: Massive Encounter by Oxeye Studio.